Skip to Content

 3. Egyptian No. 7.

-Some of the patterns on this print are from drawings taken from paintings on Mummy cases in the Louvre, Paris.
+Some of the patterns on this print are based on drawings of paintings on Mummy cases in the Louvre, Paris.

 Egytian No 7 from Owen Jones Grammar of Ornament